Shuvomoy/blog/_posts/2020-03-12-the-imprisoned-goddess.md

 His love turns into the meadow.

 My goddess,
-Today your heart is that meadow;
+Today your heart is that meadow:
 The heavens beyond the sky---
 The breeze beyond the wind.

 ---

-> I must admit that the fourth line of the third stanza eludes my understanding.
+I must admit that the fourth line of the third stanza eludes my understanding.
 I read this poem when I was around ten perhaps and understood nothing, of course.
 Today, I have started to realize the purport of this poem.
 But, the meaning of this one line still eludes me.
->

 Here is the original poem:

+---

 ### আকাশলীনা